-• For established medicines or well-known medicines report all serious or unusual unexpected suspected adverse reactions.

-- Report if an increased frequency of a given reaction is suspected. - Report all suspected ADRs associated with drug-drug, drug food or drug-food supplements (including herbal and complementary products) interactions. - Report ADRs in special fields of interest such: - ADRs occurring from overdose or medication error. - Medicine abuse and misuse. - Medicine use in pregnancy (including teratogenicity) and during lactation. - In children under the age of 18, all suspected ADRs occurring, should be reported regardless of whether the medicine is licensed for use in children.
-Children are often not exposed to medicines during clinical trials and many medicines are used in children even if they are not licensed for this purpose.
+- For established medicines or well-known medicines report all serious or unusual unexpected suspected adverse reactions. - Report if an increased frequency of a given reaction is suspected. - Report all suspected ADRs associated with drug-drug, drug food or drug-food supplements (including herbal and complementary products) interactions. - Report ADRs in special fields of interest such: - o ADRs occurring from overdose or medication error. - Medicine abuse and misuse. - Medicine use in pregnancy (including teratogenicity) and during lactation. - o In children under the age of 18, all suspected ADRs occurring, should be reported regardless of whether the medicine is licensed for use in children.
+Children are often not exposed to medicines during clinical trials and many medicines are used in children even if they are not licensed for this - purpose.
 This means that monitoring of medicine safety is particularly important for this age group.

-- ADRs in Geriatrics: since they are more likely to experience them as a result of age-related increases in the frequency of drug use, sensitivity to drug effects, and prevalence of predisposing conditions. - ADRs in patients with impaired kidney or liver function, ADRs are more frequent among them because of alteration in their pharmacokinetics and pharmacodynamics parameters and multiple comorbidities
+ADRs in Geriatrics: since they are more likely to experience them as a result of age-related increases - in the frequency of drug use, sensitivity to drug effects, and prevalence of predisposing conditions.

+O ADRs in patients with impaired kidney or liver function, ADRs are more frequent among them - o ADRs in patients with impaired kidney or liver function, ADRs are more frequent among them because of alteration in their pharmacokinetics and pharmacodynamics parameters and multiple comorbidities